ari-fischer/glyoxal_oxidation_2024/README.md

-Contents of this repository support the results presented in: (link pending)
+This repository provides datasets and original codes that support the results presented in: "Harnessing ultrasound-derived hydroxyl radicals for the selective oxidation of aldehyde functions."

-----Complete details of contents pending----

-Datasets:

-•	Spreadsheet containing rate constants used at 315 K and 325 K and Smolukowski rate constants

-•	Spreadsheet containing reaction enthalpies, entropies, and free energies

-•	Spreadsheet containing molecular volumes

-•	QChem output files for geometry optimization, vibrational frequencies, transition-state search, and intrinsic reaction coordinate.

-Codes:

-•	Python script to calculate molecular volumes

-•	Jupyter notebook for generating parameters for the kinetic model

-•	Python script for generating thermodynamic parameters using outputs from QChem

-•	MatLab code for simulating reactions with the model
+A description of the contents, as quoted from the main text of the article, is:

+"These datasets and original codes include: DFT output files for stationary points needed to generate kinetic and thermodynamic parameters, for the basis set convergence test, and for and additional calculations reported; the Jupyter notebook and dependences to generate the input files for microkinetic model implemented in MATLAB and outputs at LFUS (20 kHz) and HFUS (580 kHz); the microkinetic model implemented in MATLAB for generating reaction rates and trends; the kinetic and thermodynamic coefficients evaluated at 315 K and 325 K and inputs to MKM model; and the python code for calculating van der Waals volumes."